 and just added, Kate Adams, Marketing Director, Black Forest & Fruit Snacks Portfolio, Ferrara Candy Co.

 Consumers, especially Millennials and Gen Zers, are committed to buying products that have been developed and promoted with a sustainable, eco-friendly positioning.
 According to research recently conducted by New York University’s Center for Sustainable Business and IRI, sustainably marketed products account for 16% of the CPG market but have driven half the market growth between 2013-2018.
 And the trajectory is only going to expand according to NYU’s data.

-An IRI Executive; Randi Kronthal-Sacco; and a leader of an internationally recognized CPG manufacturer, will share the impact and importance of driving new sustainable products.
-The story will encompass a look at key IRI New Product Pacesetters that have thrived thanks to a sustainable positioning, Randi Kronthal-Sacco will expand on the global importance of sustainability and highlight work NYU has been doing across myriad categories and, finally, the three participants will engage in a spirited conversation around areas of opportunity; products that are hitting the mark; and the cost of not listening to the voice of the shopper.
+IRI’s EVP of Market & Shopper Intelligence Larry Levin, and Randi Kronthal-Sacco, Senior Scholar, Marketing and Corporate Outreach, NYU Center for Sustainable business will share the impact and importance of driving new sustainable products.
+The story will encompass a look at key IRI New Product Pacesetters that have thrived thanks to a sustainable positioning, and Randi Kronthal-Sacco will expand on the global importance of sustainability and highlight work NYU has been doing across myriad categories.
+This session promises a spirited conversation around areas of opportunity; products that are hitting the mark; and the cost of not listening to the voice of the shopper.

 Speaker: Maeve Webster, President, Menu Matters